slavenf/sfl-library/doc/small_vector.md

 }
 ```

-`sfl::small_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector), but with the different storage model.

-This container internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
-The dynamic memory management is used when the number of elements has to be greater than `N`.
+`sfl::small_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector), but it internally holds a statically allocated array of size `N` and stores elements in this array until the number of elements exceeds `N`, which avoids dynamic memory allocation and deallocation.
+Dynamic memory management is used when the number of elements exceeds `N`.
+This design provides a compact and cache-friendly representation optimized for small sizes.

 `sfl::small_vector` is **not** specialized for `bool`.